satabdi-mondal/DataDriven-Project/README.md

 # DataDriven-Project
-In this Project, I am Testing a dummy Bank Banking Application,
+In this Project, I am Testing a dummy Banking Application,